Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

   - distance to nearest high mountain,
   - distance to nearest moderate hill,
   - distance to nearest major river,

-7. Human or Anthropogenic Influences
+7. Human or Anthropogenic Influences, which include:
   - land use / land management maps,
   - probability / intensity of agricultural land use,
   - probability / intensity of pasture or grazing use,